• Loading stock data...

 Scheer tells FOS both markets have exceeded the league’s expectations based on attendance numbers throughout the first half of the season.

 Right now, the league’s biggest focus is riding the momentum it’s found this season.
 Now at the 2026 Winter Olympics break, the PWHL is already counting a 17% jump in attendance from last year.
-Notably, the league set the U.S. record for attendance in an arena women’s hockey game—and then broke it shortly after.
+Notably, the league set the U.S. record for attendance in an arena women’s hockey game—and then broke it shortly afterward.

 The Torrent first set the high mark at their home opener on Nov.
 28 at Climate Pledge Arena, which drew a crowd of 16,014.
 Then, on Jan.
 18, the New York Sirens and Montréal Victoire shattered the record with 17,228 fans in attendance for the Takeover Tour stop at Capital One Arena.

 Growing the tour is a priority, in part for the PWHL’s visibility and attendance, but also because the data from each stop will inform where their next teams will land.
-Scheer says her wishlist for locations to hit comprises more than 50 venues across the U.S. and Canada.
+Scheer says her wish list for locations to hit comprises more than 50 venues across the U.S. and Canada.

-But there is a lot of due diligence required to get games from a wishlist to the ice.
+But there is a lot of due diligence required to get games from a wish list to the ice.
 Arena availability, travel schedule, fan interest, the youth-hockey footprint, and partnerships in the market are all data points being used to determine Takeover Tour stops—and, subsequently, potential expansion locations.
 Scheer said the PWHL has spoken with every NHL team about the possibility of bringing a game to their market.

 Not every stop it has made thus far has borne the same fruit, both in terms of local-market partnerships as well as results.

-In Washington, Scheer says Monumental Sports—which owns the Capitals (NHL), Wizards (NBA), Mystics (WNBA), and the Capital City Go-Go (G-League)—was a “dream” partner and worked with the league across all of its platforms.
+In Washington, Scheer says Monumental Sports—which owns the Capitals (NHL), Wizards (NBA), Mystics (WNBA), and the Capital City Go-Go (G League)—was a “dream” partner and worked with the league across all of its platforms.
 The Jan.
 18 game drew that record-setting crowd.
-(Scheer declined to share which markets are front runners for expansion.)
+(Scheer declined to share which markets are front-runners for expansion.)

 “All markets are not equal in how we work with them,” Scheer says.
 “For Washington, Monumental Sports were about as great a partner as you could ever wish and dream for.
 They were delighted from ownership down to have us there.
 It showed and was reflected in the way they worked with us.”

 The PWHL worked more independently in Chicago.
 The game between the Ottawa Charge and Minnesota Frost was played at Allstate Arena—home of the AHL’s Chicago Wolves—in Rosemont, and drew a crowd of 7,238.
-The league had some support from the Wolves, but Scheer says it couldn’t compare to Monumental Sports’ efforts.
+The league had some support from the Wolves, but Scheer says it couldn’t compare to Monumental Sports’s efforts.

 The league understands not every market it looks to expand in will come with equal circumstances.
 The lack of partnership with a market’s NHL franchise, for instance, won’t dissuade the league from pursuing a location if there are other data points that make it viable.